Skip to content

 Release Procedure

-To generate a new release, adhere to these steps:
+To generate a new release:

 1. Modify the Simmate version number in pyproject.toml (link)